We have information you must know before you buy the QX4.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-It's also capable, if not overwhelmingly competent, when driven off-road.
+Should you need it, this is a capable vehicle off road.
 It has an ultra-low transfer gear, essential not only for safe descents of unpaved tracks but also for walking-speed ascents of rock-strewn trails, which attests at least to an intent by its designers and engineers that the QX4 be perceived as more than merely a pretending dirt-tracker.

 The QX4 comes with disc brakes in front and drum brakes in the rear, rather than the superior four-wheel disc brakes.